J0K3Rn/Restaurant-Reservation-System/README.md

 When you're ready to exit the virtual environment:
 - deactivate

+Run django with:
-Run django with python manage.py runserver
+- python manage.py runserver

 Directories:
 - pages: App that contains all backend information regarding page redirections.
 Currently only thing changed is views.py